mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 .. note::
    :class: note-ed-hidden-title

-   See the `Children's Timer part <../operation/advanced.html#children-s-timer>`_ of the Advance Operation page for more information.
+   See the :ref:`Children's Timer part <operation/advanced:children's timer>` of the Advance Operation page for more information.

 |br|